 How Liquid Are You?

-To figure out how liquid you are, make a list of all your monthly expenses, from rent/mortgage on down, even your streaming service subscription.
+To figure out how liquid you are, make a list of all your monthly expenses, from rent/mortgage on down, including even your streaming service subscription.
 Then, make a list of all your liquid assets and investments (being careful to pay attention to the definition of liquid assets vs. illiquid assets, as it can be confusing).

 Then, total all your monthly expenses, and compare that sum to the liquid assets in your possession.